• Nothing Found

 Are taxis expensive in Budapest?

-Most taxi drivers in Budapest do accept Euros, however, they are known to give extremely bad exchange rates.
-So, you are better off paying in Hungarian Forint to get the best possible price.
+Most taxi drivers in Budapest accept euros; however, they are known to offer terrible exchange rates.
+So, you are better off paying Hungarian forint for the best possible price.

-It is customary to tip Budapest taxi drivers 10% of your total journey price if you enjoyed your ride.
+Tipping Budapest taxi drivers 10% of your total journey price is customary if you enjoyed your ride.
 However, if the service was bad or they tried to overcharge you, you’re not obligated to tip them.

 Was this helpful?